Asqatasun/Asqatasun/docs/Rule-1-3-7.md

 ## Summary

-This test consists in checking for each informative vector image (<svg> tag) with an alternative are compatible with assistive Technology.
+This test consists in detecting informative svg images with a `<desc>` child tag or a `"aria-label"` attribute and thus defining the applicability of the test.

+Human check will be then needed to determine whether the alternative is well rendered by assistive technologies.

 ## Business description